 Dubrovnik is one of those places that you just think: paradise.
 It’s definitely up there in my favourite places I’ve ever been to!
 Are you planning on a trip to the amazing Adriatic city of Dubrovnik in Croatia?
-Here are my recommendations on how to spend four days in this lovely place.
+Here are my recommendations on Spending 4 Days in Dubrovnik.

 Day One, Morning: Pretend you’re in Game of Thrones

 On your first day, explore.
 Dubrovnik is a largely walled city that made it’s way on to the UNESCO list of World Heritage Sites.
 The stunning scenery and architecture makes it one of the coolest places to visit in Croatia.
 If you’re a fan of Game of Thrones then you’ll probably already have an idea of how pretty the city looks and the kind of views you’ll get here.
 The city walls surrounding the old city of Dubrovnik were used frequently in the Game of Thrones TV series.
 This is where you should start your visit to Dubrovnik.

 The cost to explore the city walls is around 150 Croatian kuna (HRK) which is around £18 / $23.
 It is well worth it.
 You can walk all the way around the city and explore little towers that would’ve protected the city in the 14th century right through until the 17th century.
 The walls reach a height of roughly 25m which gives great photo opportunities at every turn including over to Lokrum Island from the harbour side.